 Just as the term “art” no longer applies strictly to the principles of the classical period, neither is it restricted to visual art and sculpture.
 Contemporary art describes a vast range of visual, auditory, and performance-based practices and experiences.

 The contemporary study of art also challenges the West’s historically Eurocentric appraisal of artworks, their significance, and their value.
-Today students interested in art school can obtain an art degree or take art classes in subjects as diverse as African art and Chinese art.
+Today students interested in art school can obtain an art degree or take art classes and art lessons in subjects as diverse as African art and Chinese art.

 In addition to more traditional fine arts courses, including drawing lessons and painting classes, art students of today can also take digital art and design courses and discover how to turn their artistic eye into a competitive career in graphic design, or learn how to create their own customized online art gallery.